Skip to content

 Samsung Galaxy Watch Ultra

-The Samsung Galaxy Watch Ultra, also rated “good” overall, received only a “satisfactory” rating in the data protection category and even an “adequate” for the battery from “Stiftung Warentest.”
+The Samsung Galaxy Watch Ultra, also rated “good” overall, received only a “satisfactory” in the data protection category and an “adequate” for the battery from “Stiftung Warentest.”
 However, the smartwatch excelled in the evaluation categories of fitness tracking, communication functions, usability, workmanship, and durability.
 Users must weigh their options.
 Those willing to charge their smartwatch regularly will find the Samsung Galaxy Watch Ultra a solid model.

 Apple Watch Series 10

-Highly Rated Smartwatches Are Expensive
+The Highly Rated Smartwatches Are Expensive

 The three smartwatches are all priced above 400 euros.
-And it gets even more expensive: The Garmin Fenix 8, which received an overall score of 1.7 from Stiftung Warentest, costs a hefty 900 euros.
+And it gets even more expensive: The Garmin Fenix 8, which received an overall score of 1.7 from Stiftung Warentest, costs a whopping 900 euros.
 But you don’t have to spend that much.
 The Samsung Galaxy Watch FE (price: around 160 euros) is rated equally.
 It achieved good results in the subcategories, although there were deductions for the battery here as well.

-TECHBOOK recommends the Android smartwatch TicWatch Pro 5 as a price-attractive alternative in its own test.
-With its extensive features, powerful Snapdragon processor, numerous integrated sensors, and tracking functions, it offers users satisfactory service—and all for a price under 300 euros.
+TECHBOOK recommends the Android smartwatch TicWatch Pro 5 as a cost-effective alternative in its own test.
+With its extensive features, powerful Snapdragon processor, numerous integrated sensors, and tracking functions, it offers users satisfactory service–and all for a price under 300 euros.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.